The Gopakumar-Vafa finiteness conjecture: The space of pseudo-holomorphic cycles

 \begin{remark} The hypothesis of \autoref{Prop_SpaceOfCurvesEmbedsIntoSpaceOfCompactSubsets} holds in either situation of \autoref{Ex_SymplecticAlmostHermitianStructures}; cf.~\autoref{Rmk_TamedAlmostHermitianStructures}. \end{remark}

 \begin{remark} The hypothesis of \autoref{Prop_SpaceOfCurvesEmbedsIntoSpaceOfCompactSubsets} is necessary.
-Consider $S^6$ with the almost Hermitian structure $(J,g)$ induced by the octonions.
+Consider $S^6$ with the almost Hermitian structure $(J,g)$ induced by the octonions; that is: by regarding $S^6 \subset \Im \bO \subset \bO$ with $J$ at $x \in S^6$ given by octonionic left-multiplication by $x$ and $g$ induced by the standard Euclidean metric.
 Choose a sequence of distinct geodesic $J$--holomorphic $2$--spheres $(S_n)$ converging to a $J$--holomorphic geodesic $2$--sphere $S$. $(S_n\amalg S)$ converges to $S$ with respect to the Hausdorff metric, but $(S_n + S)$ does not geometrically converge to $S$: it geometrically converges to $2S \notin \SpaceOfCurves$.
 This issue also occurs with irreducible $J$--holomorphic curves; cf.~\citet{Hashimoto2004}. \end{remark}

 \begin{remark} The reader should be warned that the map $(\pr_\SpaceOfHermitianStructures,\supp) \co \SpaceOfCurves \to \SpaceOfHermitianStructures \times \SpaceOfCompactSubsets$ is a continuous injection but fails to be an embedding.
 To see this, consider a sequence of pseudo-holomorphic curves $(C_n)$ geometrically converging to a pseudo-holomorphic cycle $m C$ with $m \geq 2$.
 The sequence $(\supp C_n)$ converges to $\supp C$, but $(C_n)$ does not geometrically converge to $C$. \end{remark}